Scale-dependent bias and mode coupling in redshift-space clustering near the BAO scale: Results

-Interestingly, contrary to the expectation from peaks theory, the measurements prefer a significantly \emph{negative} best-fit value of the velocity bias coefficient $B_v$.
-We also see that, compared to the \emph{no sdbmc} model used by \citetalias{ps23}, the best fitting \emph{sdbmc} model predicts a distinctly narrower BAO peak in the monopole $\xiell{0}(s)$, which is also shifted to smaller $s$, and a larger amplitude of variations in the quadrupole $\xiell{2}(s)$.
+Interestingly, contrary to the naive expectation from peaks theory, the measurements prefer a significantly \emph{negative} best-fit value of the velocity bias coefficient $B_v$.\footnote{As we mentioned earlier, the intuition from peaks theory is usually built on the assumption of a narrow mass range.
+It is not difficult to show that, upon mass averaging the scale dependence of a typical peaks model, the result can indeed lead to inferring $B_v<0$.
+We will explore this using a detailed calculation in forthcoming work.} We also see that, compared to the \emph{no sdbmc} model used by \citetalias{ps23}, the best fitting \emph{sdbmc} model predicts a distinctly narrower BAO peak in the monopole $\xiell{0}(s)$, which is also shifted to smaller $s$, and a larger amplitude of variations in the quadrupole $\xiell{2}(s)$.
 The hexadecapole $\xiell{4}(s)$, on the other hand, remains featureless, as for the \emph{no sdbmc} case.
 The analysis in Appendix~\ref{app:FourierMC} shows that these statements continue to hold when fitting the \emph{sdbmc} model to Fourier space measurements at higher redshift.
 Although the constraints on $R_{\rm MC}$ in this case (Table~\ref{tab:sdbmc-bestfit-kspace} and Fig.~\ref{fig:sdbmc-contours-kspace}) do not agree as well with the expected value \sigv\ in the MINERVA simulations, this is perhaps not surprising, given the limited range of validity of our approximation in Fourier space.

 These results together underline the need for modelling the effects of scale-dependent bias at BAO scales, without which the inference of cosmological parameters could be substantially biased.
 E.g., since the \emph{no sdbmc} model has a broader BAO feature than the best fitting \emph{sdbmc} one, ignoring scale-dependent bias but allowing the large-scale bias $b$ to be free would at least lead to a significantly lower value of $b$ (driven by the data at $s\lesssim80\Mpch$ and $s\gtrsim110\Mpch$), in addition to a degradation of the quality of the fit (due to not being able to match the width of the BAO feature), in Fig.~\ref{fig:sdbmc-stats}.
 This would in turn potentially bias any constraints on parameters such as $f$ or $\sigma_8$ which have well-known degeneracies with $b$.